Corruption in Malta: Impact

 Corruption has eroded public confidence in Malta's governmental institutions and the rule of law.
 Transparency International’s Corruption Perceptions Index has posted a significant decline in Malta’s ranking since its high score of 60 in 2015 on a scale from 0 ("highly corrupt") to 100 ("very clean").
 The country scored 51 in 2023 and 46 in 2024.
-The score is now equivalent with countries considered “flawed democracies”, which post an average score of 48 in the Index.
-For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom) was 90, the average score was 64 and the worst score was 41.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+The 2024 score was equivalent with countries considered “flawed democracies”, which posted an average score of 48 in the Index.

+In 2025, Malta's score improved to 49.
+For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.) was 89, the average score was 64 and the worst score was 40.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).

 Inefficiencies in the governmental processes also lead to economic losses.
 This is evident in the state's procurement processes, which are commonly marred by irregularities and conflicts of interest.
 These hamper Malta's economic development.

 There are anti-corruption measures in place that aim to curb corruption.
 However, there is a lack of a comprehensive legal framework that identifies and penalizes corruption.
 For example, to address the revolving door phenomenon, Malta instituted a policy in 2020 that bars certain public employees from engaging in profit-making activities for up to two years after leaving government service.
 However, this policy does not cover elected officials and Cabinet ministers, allowing them to exploit their previous roles in the government for personal gain.